Decentralized and Parallel Primal and Dual Accelerated Methods for Stochastic Convex Programming Problems: Introduction

-\textit{\textbf{The other purpose of this paper is to develop the optimal decentralized distributed algorithms with dual (stochastic) oracle for strongly convex objective in \eqref{Sum}.}}

-The approach is based on dual reformulation of \eqref{Sum} \cite{scaman2017optimal}.
-The optimal algorithm for not strongly convex dual function with stochastic oracle was recently proposed in \cite{dvinskikh2019dual}.
-To propose an optimal method with stochastic dual oracle in strongly convex case we may use recent work \cite{foster2019complexity}.
-Note, that rather unexpected result here is that we cannot improve (up to a logarithmic factor) the bound for the dual stochastic gradient calculations in comparison with not strongly convex dual objective.
+where $f_k(x)$ has Fenchel--Legendre representation $f_k(x) = \max\limits_{y}\left\{\langle x,y \rangle - \vp_k(y)\right\}$ with convex $\vp_k(y)$.
+Such type of \avg{optimization problems arise, \dm{for instance}, in different applications of inverse problems, especially for linear problems in Hilbert space where we have to use discretization and sum-type functions naturally arise \cite{byrne2014iterative,gao2017distributed,gasnikov2017convex,vogel2002computational,ye2019optimization}.} \avg{The case of dual-friendly $f_k$ also arises} in the problem of Wasserstein barycenter calculation \cite{dvinskikh2019dual,dvurechenskii2018decentralize,uribe2018distributed}.
+Suppose that $\nabla \vp_k(y)$ is available but $f_k(x), \nabla f_k(x)$ are unavailable.
+Moreover, sometimes $\vp_k(y) = \E[\vp_k(y,\xi)]$ and it is worth to use $\nabla \vp_k(y,\xi)$ instead of $\nabla \vp_k(y)$ \cite{dvinskikh2019dual,dvurechenskii2018decentralize}. \dv{Considering this example as one of the motivation for using dual oracle instead of primal one, we provide the second main result.} \begin{itemize} \item {We develop optimal decentralized distributed algorithms with dual (stochastic) oracle for strongly convex objective in \eqref{Sum}.} The approach is based on dual reformulation of \eqref{Sum} \cite{scaman2017optimal}. \dm{An} optimal algorithm for non-strongly convex dual function with stochastic oracle was recently proposed in \cite{dvinskikh2019dual}.
+To propose an optimal method with stochastic dual oracle \dm{for} strongly convex \dm{primal objective,} \gav{we use} recent work \cite{foster2019complexity}.
+We notice a rather unexpected result: we cannot improve (up to a logarithmic factor) the bound for the \dm{number of} dual stochastic gradient calculations in comparison with non-strongly convex dual objective.

-We also notice that initially we motivated to investigate dual oracle not only by the applications from \cite{dvinskikh2019dual,dvurechenskii2018decentralize,uribe2018distributed}.
-We try to find a simple explanation of optimal communications steps bounds \cite{arjevani2015communication,scaman2018optimal} in non smooth case.
-One of the way to do it is Nesterov's dual smoothing technique \cite{nesterov2005smooth} that builds a bridge to the notion of dual oracle.
-This plan was partially (in deterministic case) implemented in \cite{scaman2017optimal,uribe2017optimal,uribe2018dual}.
-Here we generalize the results of these works for stochastic dual oracle.
+We also notice that initially we \dd{were} motivated by \dm{the study} of the dual oracle not only as an application from \cite{dvinskikh2019dual,dvurechenskii2018decentralize,uribe2018distributed}.
+We also tried to find a simple explanation \gav{for} \dm {the} optimal communication step bounds \cite{arjevani2015communication,scaman2018optimal} in non-smooth case.
+One of the way\dm{s} to do it is Nesterov's dual smoothing technique \cite{nesterov2005smooth} that builds a bridge to the notion of dual oracle.
+This plan was partially (in the deterministic case) implemented in \cite{scaman2017optimal,uribe2018dual,uribe2018dual}.
+Here we generalize the results of these works for the stochastic dual oracle. \end{itemize}